ZaurS2001/UniversalFileHasher/README.md

 For users who do not wish to install a Python environment, a standalone executable (.exe) is available in the project's distribution folder.

-* Windows: Locate 'UniversalHasher.exe' in the /dist directory.
+* Windows: Locate 'UniversalHasher.exe' in the Releases section.
 * Note: As this is a standalone tool, some security software may flag it as unrecognized.
 This is a common occurrence with self-contained Python applications and can be resolved by allowing the file to run through your security prompt.

 ---